-Studies of TAF vs TDF in FDCs with elvitegravir/cobicistat/emtricitabine
+Studies of TAF vs TDF in FDCs with elvitegravircobicistat/emtricitabine

-- ☐ The safety and efficacy of TAF compared to TDF has been assessed in one phase 2 RCT [3], in two phase 3 RCTs in ART naïve patients and in one phase 3 RCT in stable patients switching to TAF. - GS-104 and GS-111 compared elvitegravir/cobicistat/emtricitabine/TDF FDC with elvitegravir/cobicistat/emtricitabine/TAF [E/C/F/TAF] FDC for first-line HIV treatment.
+- □ GS-102 and GS-104 compared elvitegravir/cobicistat/emtricitabine/TDF FDC with elvitegravir/cobicistat/emtricitabine/TAF FDC for first-line HIV treatment.
 In terms of efficacy, the TAF-based regimen was non-inferior to TDF-based treatment at 48 weeks.
-[4] There were low rates of resistance in both arms.
+[3] There were low rates of resistance in both arms.
 The TAF-based group had significantly reduced impact on a range of biomarkers for renal and bone toxicity.
-Both FDCs are effective across a range of baseline viral loads. - □ In GS-109 patients who were suppressed on TDF-based combinations either continued treatment or switched to E/C/F/TAF FDC.
+Results at 96 weeks were similar [4].
+Both FDCs are effective across a range of baseline viral loads. - In GS-109 patients who were suppressed on TDF-based combinations either continued treatment or switched to elvitegravir/cobicistat/emtricitabine/TAF FDC.
 Individuals switching treatment were as likely to maintain viral suppression (97% vs 93%) and experienced significant improvements in biomarkers for renal health.
-Bone mineral density at the spine and hip increased in the TAF group [5].
+Bone mineral density at the spine and hip increased in the TAF group [5]. - In GS-112 patients on suppressive treatment were switched to elvitegravir/cobicistat/emtricitabine/TAF FDC.
+Most (92%) maintained viral suppression and there were significant improvement in proteinuria and bone mineral density [6]. - There are small studies which have investigated the efficacy, tolerability and safety of elvitegravir/cobicistat/emtricitabine/TAF FDC in adolescents [7] and HIV/hepatitis B co-infected individuals [8].